pupilfirst/wd201-scripts/introduction-to-nodejs/intro-to-git/README.md

 # Text

-If you are working on a project over time, you may want to keep track of which changes were made, by whom, and when those changes were made.
-This becomes increasingly important if you end up having a bug in your code!
+If you are working on a project over time, you may want to keep track of what changes were made, by whom, and when those changes were made?
+This becomes increasingly important if you have a bug in your code!
 Git can help you with this.

 Git is a version control system and in this lesson we will learn more about that.